nate-adkins/nate-adkins.github.io/_projects/retailbot.md

 ## Highlights
 - Integrated an autonomy system using LiDAR, IMU, depth cameras, and SLAM
-- Created a custom library for Roboteq motor controllers, enabling odometry and system modeling
+- Created a custom library for Roboteq motor controllers, enabling odometry and slip modeling

 ## Meet Retailbot